dotpointer/mysql-shim/README.md

 * License

 	Public domain, edit and share without my permission.
 Contain comments from PHP.net that may rule under different licenses.
-I do not take any responsibility and I am not liable for any damage caused through use of the code on this site.
+I do not take any responsibility and I am not liable for any damage caused through use of the code.

 * Sites and projects in the world using the library